-Having a toxic boss can make your work life miserable and isn’t likely to lower your financial stress in the future.
-However, recognizing when management is toxic isn’t always easy.
-After all, the worst bosses might make you think you’re the one to blame.
+Having a toxic boss can make your work life miserable, and it likely won't lower your financial stress in the future if you are job-hopping frequently to escape poor management.

-Here are some signs to watch for and how to handle the situation if you find yourself with a toxic superior.
+However, recognizing when management is toxic isn't always easy.
+After all, the worst bosses might make you think you're the one to blame.
+Here are some signs to watch for and how to handle the situation if you find yourself in this sticky situation.

 They don't encourage growth

-Toxic bosses may not encourage professional growth, and even try to prevent it.
 Supportive bosses help you work toward professional goals, give you the tools to perform better at your job, and possibly even encourage advancement within the company.
+Professional growth is important for future job security to help you withstand economic downturns.

 If your boss isn't doing these things, you could have a toxic manager on your hands.